imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### Currently Reading

-- Report On The Investigation Into Russian Interference In The 2016 Presidential Election, Special Counsel Robert S. Mueller, III
 - Songwriting Without Boundaries: Lyric Writing Exercises for Finding Your Voice, by Pat Pattison
 - Food of the Gods: The Search for the Original Tree of Knowledge – A Radical History of Plants, Drugs, and Human Evolution, by Terence McKenna
 - [The Amateur's Mind][], by Jeremy Silman